MultiCraft/repixture/DEV_TRANSLATION_WORKFLOW.md

 ## Introduction

 Repixture translations utilize Weblate to allow translators to translate the game online.
-But for this to work, the workflow to maintain translations is a little bit more involved.

-Rather than translating strings directly in the TR files, translators are encouraged to go to <https://translate.codeberg.org/projects/repixture/> to translate the string.
+Rather than translating strings directly in the PO files, translators are encouraged to go to <https://translate.codeberg.org/projects/repixture/> to translate the string.
 The Repixture maintainer(s) do the rest.

-* **TR files** (`*.tr`) contain the translation that Repixture actually uses in the game.
-They can be found in the `locale` subdirectories of the mods
-* **PO files** (`*.po`) are automatically generated and are required for Weblate to work.
-Repixture ignores them.
-They can be found in the `poconvert` subdirectory of those `locale` directories

-**IMPORTANT**: Translators should NOT translate the TR or PO files in this game repository, as it disrupts the workflow.
-They are adviced to go to the aforementioned website instead.

 ## Preconditions